I’ve seen a lot of nonprofits run online campaigns and get caught up in the amount that they have to raise.

 For example NARAL Ohio is running a miniature golf fundraising event and assigned the following titles to their tiers:

-This is the perfect way to spice up your campaign and encourages donors to choose their donation tier not just based on amount, but the label they’re assigned along with it, and it makes the donation more personalized.
+This is the perfect way to spice up your campaign and encourage donors to choose their donation tier not just on amount, but also by the label they assign with it.
+It makes the donation more personal.